Location and General Information

 Dive

-Divers descend in the Blue Hole itself from a shallow water shelf directly above the famous Blue Hole Cavern and dive through the large rectangular archway open between 8 and 14 metres.
+Divers descend in the Blue Hole itself from a shallow water shelf directly above the famous Blue Hole Cavern and dive through the large rectangular archway open between eight and fourteen meters.
 The arch covered in golden cup coral (parazoanthus axinellae) is spectacular and very photogenic.

-The dive then leads you towards the large boulders that once formed the majestic Azure Window with depths varying between 16 and 5 metres, a truly fantastic dive even for the less experienced divers.
-The same boulders are nick named the Azure Alps because of the way in which they drop steeply to beyond 50 metres on the North and West sides beyond the stem of the collapsed Azure Window.
+The dive then leads you towards the large boulders that once formed the majestic Azure Window with depths varying between sixteen and five meters, a truly fantastic dive even for the less experienced divers.
+The same boulders are nicknamed the Azure Alps because of the way in which they drop steeply to beyond fifty meters on the North and West sides beyond the stem of the collapsed Azure Window.
 There’s lots of exploring for the more advanced divers.